 The South Whidbey Tilth 11-acre Sustainability Campus provides a unique, leisurely ambience and focus for learning.
 The campus is open for walking, and you can view our ongoing projects: demonstration field crops, community garden and orchard, forest trail and understory recovery project, native plant salvage beds operated by Native Plant Stewards, the highway vegetation management model, and bluebird nesting boxes established by Coupeville fifth-graders.
 Dog walkers, please usethe poop bags behind the restroom where the directional signs are.
 Use the trash can there.

 South Whidbey Tilth has opportunities for you to help with classes, farmers' market, community gardens, facilities maintenance and improvements and forest restoration projects.
-Work parties are often held on Thursdays or Saturdays 10 a.m.
+Work parties are often held on Saturdays 11 a.m. to 1 p.m.
 See recent newsletters below for more information.

 On August 27, 1977, more than 70 people gathered at Pragtree Farm near Arlington, WA, to develop strategies for the sustainable agriculture movement in the Pacific Northwest.
 Known as the "Regional Planning Meeting," the gathering established the framework for the Tilth Association.